The Shield in streaming su Prime Video | perché è imperdibile

 The Shield, su Prime Video in streaming da oggi Movieplayer

-The Dyad hanno sconfitto Chase U ad NXT The Shield Of Wrestling
+Tony Khan ed Adam Cole annunciano AEW All Access The Shield Of Wrestling

-Jacy Jayne ha sconfitto Indi Hartwell ad NXT The Shield Of Wrestling
+Orange Cassidy ha sconfitto Wheeler Yuta a AEW Dynamite The Shield Of Wrestling

+Vince McMahon è tornato nel team creativo della WWE The Shield Of Wrestling